JaydenCruz2004/CSC3130-ImplementingLists/README.md

 ## Deadline: Saturday, February 15, 2024, 9:59 PM

-### Objectives:
+### Objective:
-- Familiarize yourself with the basics of List data structures (i.e., creation, addition, removal, traversal).

-## Description:
-This assignment involves implementing different types of lists and manipulating song data in Java.
-You will create classes to represent a Song and then implement Array-based, Singly Linked, and Doubly Linked lists to store and manage collections of these songs.
-Additionally, you'll be working on generics to allow your list classes to handle any type of object.
+The goal of this assignment is to implement and work with different types of List data structures in Java.
+You will be creating a `Song` class and implementing Array-based, Singly Linked, and Doubly Linked lists to store and manipulate data.
+Additionally, you will implement a version of each list that uses generics to handle any type of object.

 ---